kamigari84/my-TBMPL-mods/README.md

 # TBMPL_mods
- Some code-only mods for Timberborn using TBMPL
+ Some code/config-only mods for Timberborn using TAPI/BepInEx (originally used TBMPL)